cliffordlab/cliffordlab.github.io/ethics.md

-    indicating the author(s), license, date of publication and date of last change (and what the conceptual change was - e.g. ‘minor bug fix to stop buffer overflow in zoom’, or ‘major redesign of annotation interface to allow zooming in x and y’ etc).
+    indicating the author(s), license, date of publication and date of last change (and what the conceptual change was - e.g. ‘minor bug fix to stop buffer overflow in zoom’, or ‘major redesign of annotation interface to allow zooming in x and y’, etc).
 4. A publication referring to the code is posted on the site where the code is located - probably in a readme file (so this means generally waiting until we’ve published at least one paper on the use of the